 4. Your cat has something blocking her airway

 Drool could be a sign that your cat has something stuck in her airway.
 Other signs that your cat has a foreign object in her airway include:

 - Pawing at the face or mouth or rubbing the face against a surface

 - Laboured breathing, gasping for air, wheezing, or coughing

 If you see these signs and you don’t know pet first aid, your cat needs vet attention right away.

 “Diseases of the digestive tract, especially the oral cavity, throat or oesophagus, the liver, and the central nervous system may produce excessive salivation,” Roosevelt Animal Hospital explains.
 After ruling out other potential causes for drooling in your cat, the next step might be working with your vet to rule out other illnesses.
 Drooling in cats could be an indication of:

 When Should I Be Worried About My Cat Drooling?

-The bottom line: It’s never a bad idea to ask your vet for advice, even if you think it could be nothing, if you’re even a little bit concerned it’s usually best to check with your vet.
-If your cat suddenly begins drooling or has excessive drool, your vet will probably want to do a thorough check into each of the categories listed here to rule out causes one by one.
+The bottom line: it’s never a bad idea to ask your vet for advice, even if you think it could be nothing.
+If you’re even a little bit concerned it’s usually best to check with your vet.
+If your cat suddenly begins dribbling or has excessive drool, your vet will probably want to do a thorough check to rule out causes one by one.
 The solution could be as simple as a new oral hygiene routine or a change in diet.
 If the cause is less obvious, your vet will work with you to rule out disease or poison.